poult-lab/daily-word/english_words_ learning.md

 "to describe or show sb/sth in a particular way, especially when this does not give a complete or accurate impression of what they are like"

 [verb] Her father will be portrayed by Sean Connery.

+/As Squid Game viewers would know, Anupam was given the role of a lifetime when he portrayed Ali, a Pakistani worker in South Korea who joined the deathly games to earn money for his wife and young child.

 "to act a particular role in a film/movie or play" -play-